For urgent consular assistance call

 Avoid being alone in remote and unfamiliar places.

-Don't walk, jog or cycle after dark or in the early hours of the morning.
+Don't walk, jog or cycle alone after dark or in the early hours of the morning.

 To stay safe during periods of unrest: